bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 - **Distributed Caching**: By caching on the client, CDN, and server-side, both CPU and network costs are minimized.

-- **IDENTIFICATION**: ETag-based verification ensures that only modified content is retrieved, enhancing network efficiency.
+- **Identification**: ETag-based verification ensures that only modified content is retrieved, enhancing network efficiency.

 - **Fault tolerance**: The adoption of event-driven content enables a system based on permanent CDN caching.
 Even if PHP or the database goes down, content remains available, enhancing resilience.

 Performance

 BEAR.Sunday is designed with a focus on performance and efficiency while ensuring maximum flexibility.
 By compiling the framework's functionality into a root object and resolving dependencies during compilation, it achieves an optimized bootstrap process.
-This compilation step results in improved startup times and overall execution speed.
+This compilation step improves startup times and overall execution speed.

 ## Because Everything is a Resource